tristanls/alldata/README.md

 -- _Albert Einstein, "On the Method of Theoretical Physics" The Herbert Spencer Lecture, delivered at Oxford (10 June 1933)_

-AllData is a distributed master-less write-once immutable event store database implementing "All Data" part of [Lambda Architecture](http://www.slideshare.net/nathanmarz/runaway-complexity-in-big-data-and-a-plan-to-stop-it).
+AllData is a distributed master-less append-only immutable event store database implementing "All Data" part of [Lambda Architecture](http://www.slideshare.net/nathanmarz/runaway-complexity-in-big-data-and-a-plan-to-stop-it).
 It attempts to do nothing more than fulfill the "All Data" design considerations that are as follows:

   * **Lambda Architecture.** AllData is meant to be part of a system designed according to Lambda Architecture.
   * **Event storage.** AllData is an event store.
 It stores events and is an "append-only" store.